Society of University Surgeons

 – The Social and Legislative Issues Committee of the SUS has led the way in focusing our attention towards many of today’s important health-care policy issues.
 A series of position statements have been developed which outline the views of the SUS membership and serve to influence policy and policy-makers inside and outside government.

-- The SUS provides two representatives to the American Board of Surgery, helping to accomplish its mission of overseeing the training and certification of surgeons in the USA.
+– The SUS has three representatives on the Executive Council that are Councilors on the American Board of Surgery, helping to accomplish its mission of overseeing the training and certification of surgeons in the USA.

 – The SUS also has representatives that serve on a variety of other committees and organizations, including: